BausCode/react-inview/README.md

 showGuides: creates visual indicator of viewport size
 offsetY: range 0 to 1. changes how large the viewport should be.
 Defaults to 0 which is the full size of browser.
+fullElementInView: boolean(true/false) - false means just the top of the element is in view - good for large elements

 ## How To Use